DodayMax/Doday/packages/client/src/modules/core/navigation/Navigation.md

 In `Doday` we don't use React router since we need Navigation stack.

-For this purpose was create `Navigation module`.
+For this purpose was created `Navigation module`.

 ### How it works